marcohernaiz/JOSUDO/REPLICATE_INTEGRATION.md

 - Check your Replicate account for any billing issues

 ### Slow responses
-- Try switching to a smaller model (8B instead of 70B)
+- Try switching to a smaller model (Llama 3.1 8B instead of GPT-5)
 - Check your internet connection
 - Replicate models may have varying response times